HowardHinnant/bbi/README.md

 and your patience for performance), and `Policy` is one of `bbi::Wrap`, `bbi::Saturate`, `bbi::Terminate`, or `bbi::Throw`.

-Each Policy behaves just like the built-in integral types, except no integral promotion, and except when overflow occurs.
-Then the policy dictates what the overflow behavior should be.
+Each Policy behaves just like the built-in integral types, except that there is no integral promotion and there is no undefined behavior when overflow occurs: the policy dictates what the overflow behavior should be.

 ### wrap